HELLS ON EARTH

 Her answer came with another loud thump from out the front.
 Eula was instantly awake.
-They got up quickly.
-John stuck his head through the door, he had his spear in his hand.
-Eula had the instant thought of slapping him because she was sitting on the bed naked, albeit with her back to John.
+They got up quickly and saw John had also woken up.
+He had his spear in his hand.

 John said, “I got this.”

 Eula said, “You got nothing.
 We go in pairs at worst.”
-Eula grabbed her clothes and spear as John closed the door looking embarrassed.
-She handed Kevin’s one to him.
-They got dressed and left the room.
-All three of them walked quietly down the stairs, the thump, thump, thump of a zombie arm resounding its slow rhythm.
+Eula grabbed her spear and handed Kevin’s one to him.
+All three of them crept down the stairs.
+They stepped in time to the thump of the zombie’s arm.

 They were all surprised to see Betty waiting for them.